Bone Pain is a Common Side Effect of Cancer & It's Treatment

 How is Bone Pain Treated

-The goal of treatment for bone pain caused by bone metastases is to relieve the pain, treat fractures, reduce the risk of fracture, and prevent or delay additional bone complications.
-Treatment options for bone metastases include pain medications, Xgeva, bisphosphonate drugs, radiation therapy, Strontium-89, and/or surgery.
+The goal of treatment is to relieve the pain reduce the risk of fracture, and prevent or delay additional bone complications from the metastases.

-Pain medications: Cancer-related bone pain can be managed with various pain medications.
-Despite the claim that 90% of adult cancer patients’ pain can be relieved, uncontrolled cancer-related pain is still a concern, particularly for patients who are living at home.
-Research indicates that most cancer patients are not prescribed enough medication to control their pain.(1)
+Cancer-related bone pain can be managed with various pain medications.
+Although most adult cancer patients can have their pain relieved, uncontrolled cancer-related occurs in half of patients, particularly in those who are living at home.
+Research indicates that most cancer patients are not prescribed enough medication to control their pain.(1,6)

 Pain medications may have side effects, including sleepiness, constipation, dizziness, nausea, and vomiting.
 Relief from pain medications is temporary and the pain may return in a short time; thus, medications are best used at the onset of pain or at regular intervals.

-Strontium89 significantly reduces the pain associated with bone metastasis from all types of cancer.
-Strontium89 delivers radiation directly to the cancerous sites to help decrease bone pain and is an established option for the treatment of bone pain associated with cancer.
+Strontium89 is a radionuclide therapy that has been prescribed for nearly 30 years to alleviate pain caused by bone metastases.
+Strontium89 delivers radiation directly to the boney cancerous sites to help decrease bone pain and is an established option for the treatment of bone pain associated with cancer.
+Administered alone or with other cancer therapies, Strontium89 has been shown to provide pain relief from bone metastasis from all types of cancer following a single injection and last 3 months.
 (4)

 - Strontium89 is not an opioid and is not addictive and can relieve pain for extended periods of time.